 Kut joined Watsi on December 10th, 2014.
-Six years ago, Kut joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kut's most recent donation traveled 8,200 miles to support Nuriya, a loving toddler from Ethiopia, to fund corrective surgery so he can enjoy playing with his family.
+Seven years ago, Kut joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kut's most recent donation traveled 8,800 miles to support Yorn, a 42-year-old farmer from Cambodia, to fund surgery so she can use her arm again.

 Nuriya is 2-year-old toddler from Ethiopia who loves his mom and dad very much and always wants to be with them.
 Nuriya enjoys chatting and playing with his parents.
 Now he also has a three-month-old baby sister.
 His parents are working hard to raise them both.
 They shared that they went through a lot as a previous immigrant in Saudi Arabia and their family now decided to stay in their home country to raise a family and support it from their homeland.
 Nuriya's grandparents gave his parents a small piece of land that they are now farming.
 However, the fruit that they farm is only enough to maintain the daily needs of the family.
 Nuriya was born with hypospadias, a congenital abnormality that causes urinary dysfunction.
 Without treatment, he will continue to experience uncomfortable symptoms and will be at risk of infertility.
 Fortunately, Nuriya is scheduled to undergo corrective surgery on July 6th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,293 to cover the total cost of his procedure and care.
 Nuriya was also born with another birth condition that Watsi donors supported for treatment and his family is tremendously grateful for support.
 Nuriya's mother is inspired by the care he is receiving, “I hope he will be a doctor in the future.
 Just as the doctor who treated him and changed his health in the past, I want him to grow and treat so many kids with sickness and disability.”